 If you’re a company, don’t commission a third-party such as an agency to write fake reviews for you.
 Similarly don’t let them persuade you that this is a good idea.
 It’s against the law and it’ll be you who gets fined.

 The CMA’s Senior Director Nisha Arora commented: “Search engine optimisation companies, PR and marketing agencies provide a valuable service to businesses, but they must do this lawfully.
 Our enforcement action against Total SEO makes clear that posting fake reviews about clients is unacceptable.”

 The impact this enforced action will now have on Total SEO will be substantial; the news is public that the agency has been posting fake reviews, so its reputation will be significantly damaged.

-> As well as ruining existing client relationships, it’s potentially harmed the agency’s chances of taking on any new clients, as the government article about the enforced action is ranking page one for a search for “Total SEO”, so it’s up there for all to see.
+As well as ruining existing client relationships, it’s potentially harmed the agency’s chances of taking on any new clients.
+The government article about the enforced action is ranking page one for a search for “Total SEO”.
+It’s up there for all to see.

-> In short, it just isn’t worth it.
+In short, it just isn’t worth it.
 There are so many ways to deal with negative reviews now that there should be no excuse to cheat it.

 It’s not just the CMA that are spotting fakes either, as consumers we’re becoming incredibly savvy online and research has shown that consumers view five-star reviews as too good to be true.
 We’re not that easy to fool, we can spot fakes.

 Placing fake content online about yours or someone else’s business doesn’t fix real business issues in the long term.
 It simply masks them.
 So, it is worth taking note of the negative reviews about you and actually address the issues at hand.